floswald/migration/data/readme.md

 # data folder of migration

-scripts to build SIPP are in ~/datasets/SIPP/2008/do
+use the Makefile to build different datasets used in this project.